| Exam Name | Florida Civic Literacy Exam Practice Test – 2026 Updated |

 Answer: B

-Rationale: The U.S. Constitution begins with “We the People,” emphasizing that governmental power originates from citizens.
+Rationale: The U.S. Constitution begins with “We the People,” emphasizing that governmental power originates from citizens. - What is the supreme law of the land?

 A. State laws